raja-moukhass/fractol/README.md

 Exploring the wonderful world of fractals with the 42 mlx library.

 This program will generate a number of escape time fractals with the ability to zoom, cool color animations, and in some cases, mouse interactivity!
+# Installation
+To generate an executable for this project run make in the root of the project directory after you've downloaded or cloned it.

+This project will only work on MacOS El Capitan/Sierra/HighSierra and even then, no promises!

 ### sources
 - https://github.com/keuhdall/images_example